grafana/explore-traces/docs/sources/determine-use-case/index.md

 ### Example: Know the problem service, not the cause

-If you know the affected service, your investigation starts by viewing that service and then reviewing the profiles for that service.
+If you know the affected service, start by viewing that service and then reviewing the profiles for that service.
 In this example, you may have identified that the `checkoutservice` has an issue.
-You can use **Search services** to locate `checkoutservice` and then use the **Profile types** view to examine all profiles for that service.
+Use **Search services** to locate `checkoutservice`, and then use the **Profile types** view to examine all profiles for that service.

-Alternatively, you can select the **Profile types** view and then choose the `checkoutservice` from the **Service** drop-down list.
+Alternatively, select the **Profile types** view, and then choose the `checkoutservice` from the **Service** drop-down list.

 ### Example: Know there is an issue, need to investigate

-If you only know there is an issue and have to investigate, then your investigation starts by using the **All services** view.
+If you only know there is an issue and have to investigate, go to the **All services** view.
-Using the **Profile type** selector, you can check the services’ CPU processes, memory allocation, blocks, locks, exceptions, and other available profile types.
+With the **Profile type** selector, check the services' CPU processes, memory allocation, blocks, locks, exceptions, and other available profile types.

 After you locate the profile with a spike, select either **Profile types** view to examine all profile types for that service, or select **Labels** to view the labels (such as `hostname` or `span_name`) for that service.

 ## Use case 2: Research performance and resource bottlenecks

-Illuminate performance issues across a number of dimensions when you are doing a proactive analysis.
-This could be a cost-cutting exercise or attempt to improve latency or memory usage in a non-incident scenario.
-This exercise could be across multiple services or within a service across profile types, labels, or a combination of the two.
+Uncover performance issues during a proactive analysis, such as a cost-cutting exercise or an attempt to improve latency or memory usage.
+This can occur be across multiple services or within a service across profile types, labels, or a combination of the two.

 **Next step: [Investigate and identify issues](../investigate/)**